ucaiado/rl_trading/market_gym/envs/README.md

 # Environment

-The final implementation of the environment, reward functions used in this dissertation.
-Modify it as you want. `Simulator.py` is what runs the simulation itself.
+This folder includes the final implementation of the environment and reward functions used in this dissertation.
+Modify it as you want. `registration.py` allow to instanciate different versions of the environment using a string identifier, so, just include new environments in the IMPLEMENTED_ENVS dictionary in this module. `Simulator.py` is what runs the simulation itself.
 The following are the `RewardFunc` methods you should know:

 - set\_func(self, s_type): Set the kind of reward used by the agent.
 - reset(self): Reset the reward function state.
 It was used by learning agent.
 Should be put in another place, probably